VxMxPx/avrelia.com/content/posts/renaming-multiple-files.md

 - slug: renaming-multiple-files
 - date: 2013-06-23
-- category: tech
-- tags: gnu-linux
+- tags: gnu-linux, tech, cli

 -----------------

 We're all familiar with `mv` command for simple renaming or moving of files in bash.

 I recently however needed to change extension for multiple files; for such task one of the easiest commands is `rename`, lets see some examples from the manual:

 ````bash